tgwoodcock/hdf5view/README.md

 If there are any issues, please feel free to use the [issues mechanism on github](https://github.com/tgwoodcock/hdf5view/issues) to get in touch.

 <br>

+## **6. Contributing**

+If you are intersted in contributing to the hdf5view project, please see the [contributing guide](https://tgwoodcock.github.io/hdf5view/dev/index.html).

 ## TODO: